banevare/Longest-Increasing-Subsequence/README.md

 # Longest-Increasing-Subsequence
-Given an intefer array nums, return the length of the longets structly increasing subsequence
+Given an integer array "nums," return the length of the longest structly increasing subsequence.